Moti-Abe/Moti-flutter-app/README.md

-# First Flutter App
+# Moti-flutter-app 🚀

 Welcome to my first Flutter project!

-This app is a part of my journey into mobile app development.
-As a beginner, I'm exploring the fundamentals of Flutter and Dart to create a simple, yet functional mobile application.
+**Moti-flutter-app** is my first Flutter mobile application — built as part of my journey into mobile development using Flutter and Dart.
+This project explores the fundamentals of building cross-platform apps with Flutter, including UI creation, navigation, and basic app structure.

 ## Getting Started